Rising prices have been a hallmark of the pandemic-era housing market.

 Millennial homebuyers alone are enough to sustain demand and growth in the housing market.
 But they are not the only factor.
-The market is also facing an ongoing supply shortage due to decades of underbuilding.
+The market is also facing an ongoing supply shortage of homes for sale due to decades of underbuilding.

 After the 2008 market crash, homebuilding slowed to a crawl and still hasn’t regained its former pace.
-More than 1.6 million single-family homes were completed in 2006.
+There were more than 1.6 million single-family homes completions in 2006.
 That number dropped to just over 520,000 in 2009 and by 2020 was still below a million single-family homes per year.

-This supply shortage is expected to persist for several years.
+You can expect this shortage to persist for several years.
 Land, material, and labor are difficult to come by, especially in the aftermath of a pandemic and economic recession.
-Homebuilders may wish to accelerate their pace, but in the current conditions, homes physically can’t be built fast enough to satiate demand.
+Homebuilders may wish to accelerate their pace, but in the current conditions, they physically can’t build homes fast enough to satiate demand.

 You may have seen the headline “Something big is about to happen in the housing market” from Fortune regarding an ensuing wave of foreclosures.